Residential & Commercial Conveyancing

 - Planning permission and building regulations

-If the property you are buying has been extended or altered in any way, we will ensure that all the correct permissions have been granted.
+If you are buying a house or any property that has been extended or altered in any way, we will ensure that all the correct permissions have been granted.

 - Mortgage offer